 Homestay owners recognise that there needs to be room for innovation, in order to ensure that services are designed around the needs of guests rather than those of the proprietors.
 Therefore the Association does not set or recommend prices for homestays or any other ecotourism operators.
 Please read this Raja Ampat Accommodation Prices article for an in-depth look at the factors affecting costs and fuel supplies in Raja Ampat.

-Here’s an extract from a comprehensive report about the HSA that we’ll be publishing soon.
+Here’s an extract from a comprehensive report about the HSA.
 We hope it will put such notions to rest!

 The Raja Ampat Local Homestay Association currently represents just over sixty family-owned businesses.
 These are not private individual businesses, but family entities, similar to a traditional joint stock company, that support and employ an extended network of relations.